Tradewaysdocs

 Daily Journal

-Daily entries are unique per date.
-Returning to the same date always opens the same entry.
-If a daily template is configured, new entries are pre-filled with its content.
+/journal/daily opens the calendar view focused on the daily flow.
+Daily entries are unique per date — returning to the same date always opens the same entry.
+If a daily template has been auto-applied (see Templates), new entries are pre-filled with its content.

 Weekly Journal

-The summary callout is visually distinct (accent border, muted background) and fully editable.
-Click Re-generate Summary to refresh the stats from the latest trade data.
-You can also select which trading account the summary should reflect.
+The callout is visually distinct (accent border, muted background) and fully editable.
+Click Re-generate Summary to refresh from the latest trade data.
+You can also pick which trading account the summary reflects when you trade multiple accounts.

 Pages

 Pages are free-form notes organized in nested folders (up to 10 levels deep).
-Access them from the Pages section in the journal sidebar or via /journal/pages.
+They live in the Pages section of the Library view.

 Folder Operations